 Canine Distemper: Canine distemper in Austin, TX is a viral disease that affects animals in the families Canidae (dogs, wolves, foxes, etc.), Mustelidae (ferrets, weasels, otters, etc.), Mephitidae (skunks), Hyaenidae (Hyenas), Ailuridae (the red panda), Procyonidae (racoons, ringtails, etc.), Pinnipedia (seals, walrus, sea lion, etc.), some Viverridae (racoon-like animals in South Asia) and Felidae (cats) (though not domestic cats; feline distemper or panleukopenia is a different virus exclusive to cats).
 The disease is highly contagious (via inhalation) and fatal 50% of the time, thus making it the leading cause of infectious disease death in dogs.
 The virus infects the gastrointestinal tract, respiratory tract, the brain, and spinal cord.

 It is most commonly associated with domestic animals in Austin, Texas such as dogs and ferrets, although it can infect wild animals as well such as rodents.
 It is a single-stranded RNA virus of the family paramyxovirus, and thus a close relative of measles and rinderpest.
 Despite extensive vaccination in many regions, it remains a major disease of dogs.
 Hantavirus: Infection with hantavirus can progress to Hantavirus Pulmonary Syndrome (HPS), which can be fatal.
 People become infected through contact with hantavirus-infected rodents or their urine and droppings.
-Rodent control Austin in and around the home remains the primary strategy for preventing hantavirus infection.
+Austin Animal Removal in and around the home remains the primary strategy for preventing hantavirus infection.
 All cases of Hantavirus infection are reported to the CDC.

 Histoplasmosis: Histoplasmosis is an infection caused by breathing in spores of a fungus often found in bird and bat droppings in Austin, Texas.
 Histoplasmosis is most commonly transmitted in Austin, TX when these spores become airborne, often during cleanup or demolition projects.
 Soil contaminated by bird or bat droppings also can transmit histoplasmosis, so farmers and landscapers are at a higher risk of the disease.
 We also specialize in Austin Bat Removal.
 In the United States, histoplasmosis most commonly occurs in the Mississippi and Ohio river valleys.
 Most people with histoplasmosis never develop symptoms and aren't aware they're infected.
 But for some people — primarily infants and those with compromised immune systems — histoplasmosis can be serious.
 Effective treatments are available for even the most severe forms of histoplasmosis in Austin, TX.